 The diploma that’s awarded upon successful completion of these four subtests provides the same benefits as the diploma that’s earned by graduating high school students.

-The GED Testing Service testing fee per subtest is $20.
-When you have to retake a GED subtest, the $20 fee is waived, but that is limited to maximally two retakes.
+The GED Testing Service testing fee per subtest is $26.
+When you have to retake a GED subtest, the $26 fee is waived, but that is limited to two retakes.
+Note that this does NOT count for online GED testing!
 You are, however, required to do the retakes within 12 months to benefit from this offer.
 After that period, regular fees apply again.

 There are no restrictions when it comes to how many times you can retake a subject test.
 You must, however, follow the waiting period requirements that apply in your state.
 Read more below.

-After three takes (one test and two retakes), you must pay the full testing fee again, but then, the same policy applies so you can retake that subtest again twice without having to pay the $20 fee within one year.
+After three takes (one test and two retakes), you must pay the full testing fee again, but then, the same policy applies, so you can retake that subtest again twice without having to pay the $26 fee within one year.

 You already have an account on the website GED.com/MyGED.
 You can simply log in and register for retaking one of the four modules through that same account.
 When you have selected the testing location and date, the price will automatically be discounted.
 See also this post: How does the GED work?